learnk8s/learnk8s.io/src/advancedKubectl/content.md

 type _init_completion
 ~~~

-If this outputs the code of a function, then the installation is complete.
-If it outputs a `not found` error, you have to add the following line to your `~/.bashrc` file:
+If this outputs the code of shell function, then bash-completion has been correctly installed.
+If the command outputs a `not found` error, you have to add the following line to your `~/.bashrc` file:

 ~~~bash
 source /usr/share/bash-completion/bash_completion